dotnet/docs-maui/docs/user-interface/controls/graphicsview.md

 ---
 title: ".NET MAUI GraphicsView"
-description: "The .NET MAUI GraphicsView is a graphics canvas on which the types from the cross-platform Microsoft.Maui.Graphics library can be drawn." ms.date: 07/12/2021
+description: "The .NET MAUI GraphicsView is a graphics canvas on which 2D graphics can be drawn using the cross-platform Microsoft.Maui.Graphics library." ms.date: 07/12/2021
 ---

 # .NET MAUI GraphicsView

-The .NET Multi-platform App UI (MAUI) `GraphicsView` is a graphics canvas on which the types from the cross-platform `Microsoft.Maui.Graphics` library can be drawn.
+The .NET Multi-platform App UI (MAUI) `GraphicsView` is a graphics canvas on which 2D graphics can be drawn using the `Microsoft.Maui.Graphics` library.

 `GraphicsView` defines the `Drawable` property, of type `IDrawable`.
 This property is backed by a `BindableProperty`, which means it can be the target of data binding, and styled.